What’s Going On With Emerald Fennell’s Wuthering Heights Film?

 Emerald Fennell’s Wuthering Heights: Plot, Cast, Release Date

 Being based on the classic novel, we already know the gist of the story.
 Wuthering Heights is an intergenerational tome, mainly focussing on Heathcliff and his paramour Catherine Earnshaw on a remote moorland farmhouse called Wuthering Heights.
+However, taking a look at the steamy teaser trailer, it seems Fennell’s version of the story will be a sexual tension-filled revamp.
+Take a look below.

-Tracing the events of 30 years, Heathcliff begins as an adopted son of the wealthy Earnshaw family, with patriarch Mr Earnshaw raising Heathcliff as his own alongside his biological children Hindley and Catherine.
-Hindley hates Heathcliff while Catherine grows to love him, the pair becoming inseparable.
-When Earnshaw dies, Hindley sees his chance to enact revenge on the boy who stole his father’s love, reducing Heathcliff’s status to a servant forced to work in the fields.
+But when Mr Earnshaw dies, Hindley seizes his chance to enact revenge on the boy who stole his father’s love, reducing Heathcliff’s status to a servant forced to work in the fields.
 While Catherine and Heathcliff still love each other, she eventually decides to marry local wealthier man Edgar, prompting Heathcliff to run away.
-Three years later, Heathcliff returns to the estate, rich and educated, to enact revenge on the families he believes ruined his life.
+Three years later, Heathcliff returns to the estate, rich and educated, to enact his own vengeance on the families he believes ruined his life.

 Who Will Star?

-It’s official: Jacob Elordi and Margot Robbie will star in Wuthering Heights, snapping up the central roles of Heathcliff and Catherine Earnshaw respectively.
+Jacob Elordi and Margot Robbie will star in Wuthering Heights, snapping up the central roles of Heathcliff and Catherine Earnshaw respectively.
 Robbie’s production company LuckyChap Entertainment (founded with her husband Tom Ackerley) is also on board behind the scenes, having previously produced both Promising Young Woman and Saltburn.

 They will be joined by younger versions of themselves: Adolescence star Owen Cooper as a young Heathcliff, with Charlotte Mellington as teenage Cathy, hot off her run as Lavender in the West End’s Matilda the Musical.
 The younger generation is wrapped up with Vy Nguyen, who will star as the young Nelly Dean, who serves as the novel’s main narrator.
 It’s each youngster’s film debut.

-Cooper was famously snapped up by Adolescence director Philip Barantini to star as a 13-year-old accused of murder, despite the youngster’s lack of experience in front of the camera.
+Cooper was famously snapped up by Adolescence director Philip Barantini to star as a 13-year-old accused of murder, despite Cooper’s lack of experience in front of the camera.
 Cooper’s intricate performance has been praised by audiences and critics alike, and clearly caught the attention of the Wuthering Heights production team: he was cast as young Heathcliff just a fortnight before Adolescence landed on Netflix.

 Elsewhere in the cast, Elordi is reunited with his Saltburn co-star Alison Oliver, who will play Isabella Linton.
 She is joined by Shazad Latif as Edgar Linton, and Hong Chau as the older Nelly Dean.

-No news just yet on who else will round out the cast, but our money is on a cameo from Carey Mulligan who has starred in both of Fennell’s films to date: as Cassie, the protagonist of Promising Young Woman (2020); and as Pamela in Saltburn, Elspeth’s friend, often referred to as ‘Poor Dear Pamela’.
 After the success of Saltburn, we’d love to see the return of more of that film’s stars alongside Elordi and Oliver.
 With Wuthering Heights being very British, perhaps we will see the return of Rosamund Pike, Richard E. Grant or Archie Madekwe – or even Irish star Barry Keoghan.

 This puts the full Wuthering Heights cast list so far as follows: